Foolproof Aligot Recipe (Cheesy Stretchy Mashed Potato)

 1. Cover potatoes and garlic in a pot with heavily salted water.
 Bring to a boil then reduce to a simmer until the potatoes are soft and can be easily pierced (15 to 20 minutes).
 Drain, remove garlic and set aside.

 2. Melt butter in a heavy-based pot.
-If you want garlicky potatoes, mince the garlic and cook it off in the butter for a few minutes, otherwise toss garlic.
-Next, rice the potatoes directly into the butter.
+If you want garlicky potatoes, mince the garlic and cook until softened in the butter for a few minutes, otherwise toss garlic.
+Next, rice (or thoroughly mash) the potatoes directly into the butter.

 3. Warm cream (ensure it doesn’t boil) and stir into the potatoes.
 Once combined, reduce heat to low and start adding the cheese one handful at a time.
-Continue slowly, adding small handfuls and mixing until the cheese is fully incorporated and the mixture is smooth.
+Continue with patience, adding one small handful of cheese at a time and mixing until fully incorporated and smooth.
 It should take a minimum of 30 minutes and will become thick, stretchy and velvety.

 4. Season to taste with salt and black pepper.
 Serve with sausages, puy lentils and a simple green salad.